jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
 The first divine leaders were, in fact, great heroes of a classic tale.
 Indeed, these kings and their noble families defeated monsters to create a peaceful country for ordinary people to live in.

 The people needed peace badly.
-After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
+As aforementioned, when a civilization falls no one wins.
+And after western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
-When Rome fell, advanced civilization was gone, most infrastructure like sanitation, roads, and farms was left to rot.
+When Rome was no more, advanced civilization was gone, most infrastructure like sanitation, roads, and farms was left to rot.
 Anarchy ruled where Rome's Caesars once did.

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They said, "follow me, recognize my political rights, and I'll rebuild civilization."